HERMOINEHARRYPOTTER/vdgxsjwhb2k3ergytig/README.md

  # Halloween story

  The jack o lantern found a magic wand, and cast "smelliarmus" on the wizard kids.
-Then he <input type="text" placeholder="transitive verb"> up a bottle of firewhiskey.
+Then he snorted up a bottle of firewhiskey.
 After puking he felt dizzy the he was..................
 D
 E